jdonaldson/golgi/Readme.md

 It follows design decisions based on these priorities:

-1. Route resolution should be simple, fast, and composable.  (e.g. regular expression matches are slower, rely on complex resolution ordering, and typically are applied globally).
+1. Routes should be simple, fast, and composable.
-3. Route handling should support common cases, but be adaptable to others. (web url routing is possible, but not supported specifically)
+2. Route handling shouldn't presuppose a specific implementation (e.g. Http).
-4. Routes should avoid annoying duplication.
-(Where possible, use idioms and typing features to inform common functionality)
+3. Routes should avoid duplication.

 Golgi is based heavily off of [haxe.web.Dispatch](http://api.haxe.org/haxe/web/Dispatch.html).
-However, Dispatch is older and couldn't utilize many of the modern macro features that Haxe >3 now provides.
+However, Dispatch is older and therefore didn't utilize many of the modern macro features that Haxe >3 now provides.

 ## Golgi Speed
 Golgi is *fast*.
 The macro-based route generation eliminates common runtime and